 "You know, and an open-source software has a strong community...
 There's notice boards and discussion circles and tutorial videos and everything you need online."

-These observations supports the effectiveness of decentralised knowledge dispersion methods via user networks rather than formal organisational structures.
+These observations support the effectiveness of decentralised knowledge dispersion methods via user networks rather than formal organisational structures.
+Von Krogh & Spaeth (2007) observe that transparent and reciprocal iteration within FLOSS development creates self-reinforcing ecologies.
+Within ANT, these interactions may operate as micro-level translators serving as structures that stabilise actor networks through trust and recognition.

 However, the data reveals that these collaborative potentials are constrained by resistant organisational divisions that segregate knowledge between different professional roles.
 The separation between technical specialists and planning practitioners emerged as one such barrier, with Participant #1 explaining the risks of role boundary crossing: